helix-coupler/resources/README.md

 ### Worthiness of links over nodes

 While the set of nodes form a canonical and natural choice for labeling of addresses on any blockchain, the observation nonetheless is that most nodes do not interact with each other on-chain.
 In fact, most wallets have a limited set of interactions with contracts and addresses.
-Keeping this in mind, we attempt to provide Ethereum with a next-generation link service, in addition to the name service already provided by ENS.
-The expected result of Helix2 service is a link-native ecosystem where an interaction between two entities is representable on-chain similar to a name.
-Note that while Helix2 has its own namespace, it nonetheless does not replace ENS, but is in fact an extension intended to work alongside ENS.
+Keeping this in mind, we attempt to provide Ethereum with a next-generation 'link service', in addition to the name service already provided by ENS.
+The expected result of Helix2 service is a link-native ecosystem where an interaction between two entities is representable on-chain similar to a human-readable ENS name.
+Note that while Helix2 has its own namespace, it does not replace ENS and is in fact intended to work alongside ENS as an extension.

 ### Helix2 basics

 Helix2 (Helix + 2) is motivated roughly by the double helix structure of DNA, where two polynucleotide chains are connected by bonds.
 The blockchain representation of this structure is two copies of a blockchain connected by links.
-All name services so far have been essentially on-chain **scalar** databases (e.g. ENS, LENS, LNR, CB.ID), meaning that names are simply isolated nodes representable by one label (see below).
+All name services so far have been essentially on-chain *scalar* databases (e.g. ENS, LENS, LNR, CB.ID), meaning that names are simply isolated nodes representable by one label (see below).

 &nbsp;
 ![](https://raw.githubusercontent.com/helix-coupler/resources/master/ens.png)

-Helix2, in comparison, is an on-chain **vector** database.
+Helix2, in comparison, is an on-chain *vector* database.
+In Helix2, **names** can bond with one another; **bonds** are directed links, pointing from one name to another.
 Very quickly, the basic syntax for the namespace is as follows:

-#### Syntax

-- All **names** end with `#`, e.g. `alice#`
+1. All native objects (names, bonds etc) end with `:`, e.g. `nick:`, whereas `:` acts as a trailing marker
-- A directional **link** between two names alice → bob is written as `alice#bob`
+2. A directional **bond** between two names `nick:` → `bob:` is represented by `nick?bob:`
-- We denote a **hook** labeled `label` of link `alice#bob` with `alice#bob_label`

-In Helix2, **names** can *bond* with one another. **Bonds** are directed vectors, pointing from one name to another.
+3. Given a bond` nick?bob:`, the origin of the bond is called a **cation** (`nick:`) and the end is called an **anion** (`bob:`)
+4. Bond ` nick?bob:` can possess features such as,
+a) **polar** bond: when `nick?bob: != bob?nick:`, i.e. when the bond between nick and bob is uni-directional and requires only nick's approval, and
+b)  **covalent** bond: when `nick?bob: == bob?nick:`, i.e. when the bond between nick and bob is mutual, bi-directional and requires both nick and bob's approval,
+5. Helix2 allows for multi-bonding such that a cation can bond with multiple anions within one data structure instead of creating individual (and costlier) bonds; this structure is called an **atom**.
+In an atom, individual bonds between a cation and the set of anions may be covalent or polar.
+6. Lastly, we can define the highest form of abstraction in the form of a **molecule**, which is an atom comprising of *unique* bonds between a cation and a set of anions.
+In an molecule, individual bonds between the cation and anions may be covalent or polar.

 ## Architecture

-### Syntax

-- All **names** end with `#`, e.g. `alice#`
-- A directional **link** between two names alice → bob is written as `alice#bob`
-- We denote a **hook** labeled `label` of link `alice#bob` with `alice#bob_label`

-### Idea

 The idea for the architecture is as follows: